Manually Install SharePoint Products on Windows Server for Team Foundation Server

 On the Specify Configuration Database Settings page, perform the following steps:

-In Database server, type the name of the server that is running SQL Server and which you will use to host the databases for Team Foundation Server.
+In Database server, type the name of the server that is running SQL Server.
 If you will use a named instance, add its name after the name of the database server, separated by a slash.
 For example, MyDatabaseServer\MyInstanceName.

 In Database name, type the name of the database that you want to use, or accept the default value.